 Group Talent: Seasoned Travelers - characters may substitute MANIPULATION skill checks for CULTURE checks to figure out the locals’ customs.
 (MANIPULATION is a General Skill that everyone has, while CULTURE is an Advanced Skill; anyone in the group can potentially pick up on local culture.)

 Patron: Drefusol Arnadi, owner of independent news feed Free News, who will help the Dancing Maiden out, a little, as long as Fatima GETS THAT STORY!

 Nemesis: Jarros Kumbra, of the Colonial Agency, who thinks Fatima’s muckraking and Captain Nada’s … everything … makes the task of founding colonies on barren, barely explored worlds seem somehow ill-advised.

-Fatima Abdelkadir knows the Consortium and their lackeys at the Bulletin are hiding from the people of the Third Horizon.
+Fatima Abdelkadir knows the Consortium and their lackeys at the Bulletin are hiding important information from the people of the Third Horizon.
 Why are officials in the Colonial Agency planting families – families! – on unsurveyed worlds, and what happens to them afterward?
 Fatima is going to find out.
 The people need to know!

 Appearance: flawless makeup, dark corporate caftan

 Background: Zenithan Dabaran, Stationary